Procedure for Policy Management

 University Policy

-Unless a University Policy is published under the "Expedited Policies" exception in the Policy Framework, new University Policies or current University Policies with proposed Material Substantive Revisions should use the following process.
+Unless a University Policy is published under the "Expedited Policies" exception in the Policy Framework, new or current University Policies with proposed Material Substantive Revisions must use the following process as illustrated in Image 3 and as described below.

 1. The Policy Liaison for the authoring Unit: